CancerTiN/Pystudy/README.md

-# web_study
+# python_study

-This repository just for studying web programming.
+This repository just for studying python programming.